senx/warp10-module-template/README.md

 ## Authoring an extension

-An extension is a Java class which will declare WarpScript™ functions, each function being itself a Java class.
+An extension is a Java class which declares WarpScript™ functions, each function being itself a Java class.

 The skeleton of the extension Java class is